-Lightness is key when it comes to walking shoes, but the downside is that brands will often skimp on necessary materials in order to reduce weight - a false economy.
-Not so with this shoe, which has plenty of water-blocking GORE-TEX along with a closed mesh design to keep shoes debris-free while allowing air to circulate.
+Lightness is key when it comes to walking shoes, but the downside is that some brands will often skimp on necessary materials in order to reduce weight, which is a false economy.
+Not so with this shoe, which uses Gore-Tex for waterproofing, along with a closed mesh design to keep shoes debris-free while enabling air to circulate.

 Stylish women's walking shoes with impressive grip